KennyBlundell/gittest/README.md

 ECHO is on.

-This is a test repository, this is a fake file
+This is a test repository, this is a fake file. this is an update